Ishita-0112/DietUpApp/README.md

 * The diet prediction algorithm, automatically runs every 7 days, by celery.

+* We used to host the recommendation system on the google cloud virtual machine.
+It made the whole process seamless!!

 * It triggers an automatic notification to the users to re feed the data, if any changes are detected in their personal taste and body mass indexing.

 * It is a very powerful system, which can be extended to various domains.